cucumber/docs/content/implementations/php.md

 on a per feature level and per database table level.
 I have so far found the second approach to be the quickest and most flexible.

-The per feature and per table approach can be accomplished using [[hooks]].
+The per feature and per table approach can be accomplished using [hooks](/cucumber/hooks/).
 Here are is the code that I currently have in 'support/hooks.rb'

 ```